mikailreialt/Hackintosh-HP-Probook-430-G3-Skylake/README.md

 Resources for HP Probook 430 G3 to run macOS
 ============================================

- ## This project is still in maintenance, feel free to create an issue incase you face any difficulty! ##
+ ## Still In Maintenance!
+Update Only OC!! ##

-- Bootloader version: Opencore 0.9.3
+- Bootloader version: Opencore 0.9.4
-- macOS version: macOS Ventura 13.4.1
+- macOS version: macOS Ventura 13.4.1 (Can Be Sonoma)
 ![Oops, you are not supposed to see this!](https://lookimg.com/images/2023/07/05/QGUgVE.png)

 #### WI-FI
-- Intel WIFI Cards can be made to work using [Airporttlwm](https://github.com/OpenIntelWireless/itlwm).
+- Intel WIFI Cards can be made to work using [Airportlwm](https://github.com/OpenIntelWireless/itlwm).
 More Details about this [Here](https://dortania.github.io/Anti-Hackintosh-Buyers-Guide/Wireless.html).

 #### Working Normally